 It is a well-documented fact in the specialty coffee world that one of the easiest way to up your coffee game is through buying a quality burr grinder.
 But the problem is that there is an almost endless amount of different burr grinders on the market.
 Manual or Automatic?
 Steel burrs or ceramic?
 Conical or flat plate?
 Cheap or more expensive than your coffee machine?

 The Aergrind is a burr grinder that is intentionally designed to be compact and lightweight without compromising on quality.
 This makes it a great choice for those who travel regularly or do a lot of hiking.
 I have literally used this everywhere from our kitchen, to campsites, to backpacking.

-This hand grinder is a superb buy for those who are looking for a compact hand grinder that doesn’t compromise on quality.
+The Aergrind coffee grinder is a superb buy for those who are looking for a compact hand grinder that doesn’t compromise on quality.
 It boasts 38mm black steel burrs, a hand crank that doubles as a bottle opener, and it can even fit inside an Aeropress.

 The Aergrind Review

 The Aergrind coffee grinder is the brainchild of the small business Made by Knock which is based out of Edinburgh Scotland.
 This is a small company that has made a name for itself in producing grinders out of the highest quality of materials.
 The Aergrind was not their first burr grinder and was actually the product of a Kickstarter campaign in 2017 which received sufficient funding after a single day!

 Part of what is unique about the Aergrind is that it fits into the rather narrow niche of hand grinders between the entry-level Hario’s and Portlex’s and the high-end Comandante’s and Kino’s.
 This is a hand grinder that clearly fits into the premium hand grinder category and yet is far more affordable than many of its counterparts.